whereistejas/old-blog-backup/_posts/2020-05-26-Double-Pendulum-Part-1.md

 This series is basically going to be about how to animate stuff using python's `matplotlib` library. `matplotlib` has an excellent [documentation](https://matplotlib.org/3.2.1/contents.html) where you can find a detailed documentation on each of the methods I have used in this blog post.
 Also, I will be publishing each part of this series in the form of a jupyter notebook, which can be found [here](https://github.com/whereistejas/whereistejas.github.io/blob/master/assets/jupyter-nb/Part-1-basics-of-plotting.ipynb).

+The series will have three posts which will cover:
+1. Part 1 - How to make plots using `matplotlib`.
+2. Part 2 - Basic animation using `FuncAnimation`.
+3. Part 3 - Optimizations to make animations faster (blitting).

 I would like to say a few words about the methodology of these series:
 1. Each part, will have a list of references at the end of the post, mostly leading to appropriate pages of the documentation and helpful blogs written by other people. **THIS IS THE MOST IMPORTANT PART**.
 The sooner you get used to reading the documentation, the better.
 2. The code written here, is meant to show you how you can piece everything together.
 I will try my best to describe the nuances of my implementations and the tiny lessons I learned.